 We don’t know a single person who’s seen Mount Barney from more angles than Lisa Owen.
-Although she’d seen Mount Barney from afar, Lisa was yet to hike to the top.
 Here’s her guide to summiting the 1,354m high giant in the Scenic Rim of Queensland for the first time.

 - Multiple routes with the South East Ridge offering several sunrise viewpoints

 - 360º views of the Scenic Rim region

 - Can be done as a day hike or overnight at Rum Jungle Campground between West and East Peaks